TestSmells/TSDetect/src/test/java/org/scanl/plugins/tsdetect/output/AnonymousData_Code_Inspection.md

   - Data is sent over HTTP as a JSON object
 ### 4: Satisfied by
-- Verify the hashmap becomes JSON wrapped in the *sendData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java,** then the HTTP request is made in the *postRequest()* method in the same class, iterating per each time each smell occurs.
+- Verify the hashmap becomes JSON wrapped in the *sendData()* method in **src/main/java/org/scanl/plugins/tsdetect/model/AnonymousData.java,** then verify the HTTP request is sent as part of an HTTP request in the  *postRequest()* method in the same class.

 ### 5: Criteria
 - The TSDetect tool shall attempt to connect to the “POST /test-results” endpoint of the TSDetect input API and send